We spent 3 wonderful days based at the Wanderlust Hotel in Singapore. A quirky but…

 The downtown area is dominated by the towering skyscrapers of the financial district, but in their shadow, on the opposite bank of the Singapore River, are several buildings from Singapore’s colonial past.
 Today, these are used for government buildings and museums.
 Unfortunately, we did not have time to explore the museums, so we continued onward.
 There is also a splendid cathedral.
 We followed the Singapore River down to the bay, passing by some large reflective silver balls, which were a little incongruous in the setting of the colonial buildings.
 A short while later we reached the mouth of the river, where the famous symbol of Singapore, the Merlion – a mythical creature with a lion’s head and the body of a fish, shoots water into the bay.

-Returning to the Marina Bay Sands Hotel we met with a friend and traveled up the 57 floors to the Sky Park.
+Returning to the Marina Bay Sands Hotel we met with a friend and travelled up the 57 floors to the Sky Park.
 There is an observation deck, which costs, $23 SGD for adults.
 Alternatively, you can go to the CÉ LA VI bar, which is actually slightly higher than the observation deck.
 For Hotel Guests, a redeemable S$20 entry voucher is required from 12:00 pm to 10:00 pm daily, which is fully redeemable on any food & beverage purchases.
 This gives the best value.
-If you are lucky enough to be guest in the Marina Bay Sands Hotel you can use the roof top infinity pool, the largest roof top infinity pool in the world!
+If you are lucky enough to be a guest in the Marina Bay Sands Hotel you can use the rooftop infinity pool, the largest rooftop infinity pool in the world!

 Below the Sands Hotel is a vast shopping mall with a collection of the world’s premier brands.
 This is not really our scene, so after a brief look around we left.

-As night time came we returned to the Gardens By The Bay and the Supertree Grove, where after dark there are two lights shows accompanied by music.
+As nighttime came we returned to the Gardens By The Bay and the Supertree Grove, where after dark there are two light shows accompanied by music.
 This is where the Supertrees are at their spectacular best.
 The shows are short and free, and we recommend checking them out.